silvamleandro/remy-project/README.md

 │   └── pynput_flight_control.py
 ```

 In the `libs` directory, you find the utilities needed for the system to run.
-The `src` directory is divided into a centralized, where the experiments are located in `.ipynb` files, and a distributed approach, which contains the FL application. he modules for _attack detection in the network_ and _anomaly identification during flight_ follow the same format.
+The `src` directory is divided into a `centralized`, where the experiments are located in `.ipynb` files, and a `distributed` approach, which contains the FL application. he modules for _attack detection in the network_ and _anomaly identification during flight_ follow the same format.

 Finally, the `uav_control` directory contains the script to control the **Parrot Bebop 2** UAV.

 <br>

-To execute the centralized approach, use the following command:
+To execute the distributed approach, use the following command:

 ```bash
 ./run.sh